 Similar to Penang, there are a lot of options to choose from within the Heritage Area, whatever your travel style and budget.
 I’ve tried the gamut from the chic backpacker’s The Rucksack Caratel, to the refurbished old Peranakan shophouse Gingerflower Hotel, up to the Portuguese-inspired 5 star Casa del Rio.
 And yes, this range is all within a street or two of Jonker Walk, and near the river.

-Useful Timing Considerations for Visiting Malacca
+Useful Timing Considerations to Explore Malacca

 I don’t mean the weather, because the West Coast of peninsular Malaysia has fairly steady weather year-round.